 The model will continue to be improved towards the benchmark assessment in 2024, including incorporating the results of the analysis of recently collected tagging data.

-Therefore, the species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), so it PASSES Clause C1.2.
+Therefore, the species is considered, in its most recent stock assessment, to have a biomass above the limit reference point and it PASSES clause C1.2.